-While there are certain foods that contain specific vitamins and minerals that can help soothe your aching joints and muscles naturally, such as those rich in magnesium, there are other foods that can actually increase pain and stiffness.
-This is usually because they trigger the inflammation response, so will worsen any inflammatory conditions.
+While there are certain foods that contain specific vitamins and minerals that can help soothe your aching joints and muscles naturally (such as those rich in magnesium), there are unfortunately other foods out there that can actually increase pain and stiffness.
+This is usually because they trigger an inflammatory response which will, unsurprisingly, worsen any inflammatory conditions!

-There are a number of changes you can make to your diet to help keep your muscles and joints moving, such as avoiding foods which increase inflammation and instead choosing good substitutes that will actually help relieve your discomfort.
+However, it’s not all doom and gloom, luckily there are a number of simple changes you can make to your diet to help keep your muscles and joints operating smoothly.

 |Pumpkin, sunflower and sesame seeds